 The to-be-amplified input audio signal is applied to the non-inverting (+) input of the op-amp.

-A volume control is typically available to adjust the voltage of the input signal before it reaches the op-amp.
-The op-amp itself will have a fixed gain ratio equal to R1/R2 +1 according to the negative feedback loop resisitors:
+A volume control is typically available to adjust the input signal’s voltage before it reaches the op-amp.
+The op-amp itself will have a fixed gain ratio equal to R1/R2 +1 according to the negative feedback loop resistors:

 It’s important to note that, like any amplifier, the op-amp is an active device that requires power to function.
 This power is provided via the +V and –V power supply rails.